Julia Louis-Dreyfus: 2010s: Veep and acclaim

-Since 2020: Career expansion
+2020s: Professional expansion

 Louis-Dreyfus with Gladys Knight and Mindy Kaling in the White House in March 2023.

 In 2020, Louis-Dreyfus headlined the comedy-drama Downhill, opposite Will Ferrell.
 The film premiered at the 2020 Sundance Film Festival and was theatrically released on February 14.
-Next, she voiced a suburban elf mother in Pixar's Onward opposite Tom Holland and Chris Pratt.
+Next, she voiced a suburban elf mother, Laurel Lightfoot, in Pixar's Onward opposite Tom Holland and Chris Pratt.
 The film was released on March 6, 2020.
 In January 2020, Louis-Dreyfus signed a multi-year deal with Apple TV+.
 Under the deal, she will develop new projects for Apple TV+ as both an executive producer and star.
 The following year Louis-Dreyfus appeared in the Disney+ series The Falcon and the Winter Soldier (2021) as Valentina Allegra de Fontaine, which is set in the Marvel Cinematic Universe, though she was originally intended to debut in the film Black Widow (where she appears in the post credit scene).
 She reprised the role in Black Panther: Wakanda Forever (2022), and also appears in the film Thunderbolts* (2025).

 In 2022 she was a guest on the Netflix show My Next Guest Needs No Introduction with David Letterman.
 In 2023 she reunited with Nicole Holofcener starring in the A24 independent comedy film You Hurt My Feelings.
 Dreyfus produced the film and acted alongside Tobias Menzies, Michaela Watkins, Arian Moayed and Jeannie Berlin.
 The film premiered at the Sundance Film Festival to positive reviews.
 Peter Bradshaw praised her performance writing, "Louis-Dreyfus is such a superb comic performer that it is interesting seeing her take on something low-key".
 That same year she portrayed a liberal Jewish mother in the Netflix romantic comedy You People (2023).
 She also starred in the A24 film Tuesday, directed by Daina Oniunas-Pusić, which premiered at the 2023 Telluride Film Festival.
+Sheri Linden of The Hollywood Reporter praised Dreyfus writing, "[She] delves into a sphere of emotion that she’s never before explored onscreen.
+She gives us not just the psychology but the feelings of fear, loss and resilience".
+She added "She’s a performer whose radiant ferocity has never been in doubt, but until now we haven’t seen all sides of the prism."